adamhadani/solr-templating/README.md

 To use the framework, you will need the following:

-* a Java Servlet container - Currently we support[Tomcat](http://tomcat.apache.org/index.html), however in the future this can be extended for other servers (e.g Jetty).
+* a Java Servlet container - Currently we support [Tomcat](http://tomcat.apache.org/index.html), however in the future this can be extended for other servers (e.g Jetty).
 * [Solr](http://lucene.apache.org/solr/) - You will need to have the solr .WAR file available and visible to your servlet container

 ## Installation

 To install the framework, use the included setup.py, e.g:

 ```bash
 python setup.py install
 ```